casper-network/docs-archive/implementation/serialization-standard.rst

 Withdraw Key
 ~~~~~~~~~

-This key type is used specifically for storing information related auction withdraws in the global state.
+This key type is used specifically for storing information related to auction withdraws in the global state.
-Information for the withdraws is stored under this key only.
+Information for the withdrawals is stored under this key only.
 The 32-byte identifier which represents this key is derived from the
 ``blake2b256`` hash of the public key used to create the associated account (see
 :ref:`Accounts <accounts-associated-keys-weights>` for more information).